 One can see that the accuracy decreases drastically when we use the “one-versus-all” method (see table 2).
 This is due to the total independence between the training and testing set.
 As mentioned in section 3.2.3, the “one-versus-all” method is the one which represents more the real field condition, it is a bad hope to think that the results with the two others methods are representative.

 The following results are obtained with the seven selected species (see section 3.1.1).
 Unfortunately, not the same amount of files per species were available, and only from three to six files per species were available.
 We used a diagonal covariance matrix and a number of Gaussians of K = 8.
-The features used are the files “data_fixed.mat” and “data_variable.mat”.
+The features used are in the files “data_fixed.mat” and “data_variable.mat” (see section 6).

 Table 1: Species used for the experience leading to the results of table 2